Idit Silman: Political career

 Silman resigned from the Knesset on 11 September and was replaced by Orna Starkmann.
 She was later given the 16th spot on the Likud's list ahead of the 2022 election.
 Following the results Silman returned for an additional term as an MK with Likud winning 32 seats.

 On 29 December 2022, Silman was appointed Environmental Protection Minister by Benjamin Netanyahu during the formation of the thirty-seventh government of Israel.
 She resigned from the Knesset on 7 January 2023 as part of the Norwegian Law.

+After the Hamas attack on 7 October 2023 she was chased out of a hospital after attempting to visit survivors of the attacks, as both relatives of the injured and staff of the hospital angrily shouted at her, holding the government and their actions, and by extension her, responsible for the political climate that led to the attacks, accusing that they have "ruined" the country of Israel.

+In an 11 March 2025 interview, Silman indicated her support for US President Donald Trump's proposal to displace Palestinians from the Gaza Strip.
+She stated that the "only solution for the Gaza Strip is to empty it of Gazans," continuing that the government of Prime Minister Netanyahu was "committed to the idea of encouraging emigration" and that "God has sent us the U.S. administration, and it is clearly telling us – it's time to inherit the land."